hemaldias/hemaldias.github.io/_projects/relax.md

 What if the computers surrounding us know how we really feel?

-relax! explores this concept by utilising a hacked EEG sensor headset to wirelessly monitor and transmit data regarding your stress and attention levels, rendering your mind as an IoT device.
+relax! explores this concept by utilising a hacked EEG sensor headset to wirelessly monitor and transmit data regarding your stress and attention levels, rendering your mind an IoT device.

 The base station knows when you’re stressed, causing the relax flag to rise and an Oreo to be ‘printed’, encouraging you to take a break and enjoy a well-earned snack.

+This is a solo project as part of the Innovation Design Engineering course.

 ---